billbreit/BitWiseApps/readme.txt

 In the past months:

+* ioengine.py: A prototype of an Event-Condition-Action engine to drive the IOMapper class.
+  A set of conditions are assocated with an action in order to trigger the action.
+  The IOEngineBase class implements a set of generic forward and backward mapping structures that can be used to build an operating ECA engine, in this case the Transactor engine.
+At this point, it's a complicated little devil, but getting a bit easier to use with each development iteration.

 * iomapper.py - A module for generalizing external bind requests.
 In a world of movers and shakers, IOMapper is a doer, a work engine.
 It separates unconditional logic from the conditional logic driving the IOMapper class.